QubesOS/qubes-doc/developer/general/how-to-edit-the-rst-documentation.rst

 can’t.

+.. _viewing_pr:

 Viewing your pull request on RTD
 --------------------------------

 Every time you push a commit to your pull request, a build on RTD will be triggered.
-To view your PR you can go to Qubes OS builds on `RTD <https://app.readthedocs.org/projects/qubes-doc/builds/>`__:
+To view your PR you can go to Qubes OS builds on `RTD <https://app.readthedocs.org/projects/qubes-doc/builds/>`__, find the last build of your PR and click on it:

 |pull-request-builds|